guinetn/browserLocalHomepage/assets/books/code/repos/git/_git_branches.md

 ## Création d’une branche par Feature / Bug

-master		default development branch master 		for production ---` deprecated, see below masin 		for production ---` 'main' from the 01/10/2020 in Github & GitLab release 	branche de version develop 	for development feature 	pour new functionality
+master		default development branch master 		for production ---→ deprecated, see below main 		for production ---→ 'main' from the 01/10/2020 in Github & GitLab release 	branche de version develop 	for development feature 	pour new functionality